 \subsection{Electric octupolarization in lonsdaleite}

-Pristine lonsdaleite has four identical atoms per unit cell [Fig.~\ref{fig:lons}(c)] and its lowest-order multipole density is a quadrupolarization ($\ell = 2$, see Sec.~\ref{sec:lons:e2}).
-Two distinct types of atoms stacked as in Fig.~\ref{fig:lons}(b) reduce the space-group symmetry to $D_{3h}^1$ (No.~187, $P\bar{6}m2$) and the point-group symmetry is reduced to $D_{3h}$.
+Pristine lonsdaleite has four identical atoms per unit cell [Fig.~\ref{fig:lons}(c)], and its lowest-order multipole density is a quadrupolarization (Sec.~\ref{sec:lons:e2}).
+Two distinct types of atoms arranged as in Fig.~\ref{fig:lons}(b) reduce the space-group symmetry to $D_{3h}^1$ (No.~187, $P\bar{6}m2$) and the point-group symmetry is reduced to $D_{3h}$.
 The group $D_{3h}$ breaks SIS so that this structure is electropolar.
-Unlike the wurtzite structure discussed in Sec~\ref{sec:lons:e1} that supports an electric dipole density ($\ell = 1$), the lowest-order electric multipole density supported by the crystal structure in Fig.~\ref{fig:lons}(b) is an electric octupole density ($\ell = 3$) that yields the compatibility relation \cite{kos63}
+The lowest-order electric multipole density supported by the crystal structure in Fig.~\ref{fig:lons}(b) is an electric octupole density ($\ell = 3$) that yields the compatibility relation \cite{kos63}

 The corresponding invariants in the Hamiltonian read (to lowest order in~$\vek{k}$)

 These terms represent a spin-orbit coupling.